mihai-preda/puppet8/README.md

 3. Install vagrant plugins:
   - vagrant plugin install vagrant-hostmanager
   - vagrant plugin install vagrant-vmware-desktop
-### Switched from Virtual Box which fails to create networks, and is also buggy and slow causing vagrant up
+* Switched from Virtual Box which fails to create networks, and is buggy and slow causing vagrant up
-### to time out if the process takes too long.
+* to time out if the process takes too long.
 I assume delays are caused by the bugginess of VB.